Examining effects of whole-body vibration on osteoporosis

 Whole body vibration (WBV) is a novel therapy that has been shown to improve bone mass in animal studies.
 Some human research has also reported promising findings but a large enough study has not yet been conducted to know for sure.
 Exercise is known to be beneficial for bone but its effect in combination with vibration is unknown.
 We have been funded by the government to run a trial to examine vibration, exercise and a combination of the two.

-Recruitment for the VIBMOR trial will begin in March 2018.
-To be part of this trial please register your interest.
+We are currently recruiting for the VIBMOR clinical trial.
+To be part of this trial please register your interest below.